IOsinnii/zen-youtube-data/README.md

-# YouTube Lecture Data Processing Pipeline
+# Introduction

-This is my hobbie-related code to facilitate a development and publishing of a website for one of my friends A comprehensive Python-based data processing pipeline for cleaning and organizing YouTube lecture data for web catalogue database integration.
+A comprehensive Python-based data processing pipeline for cleaning and organizing YouTube lectures data for web catalogue database integration.
+Input json file was obtained from Youtube through automatized API agent Apify and contains a given channel video metadata such as date, title, description etc.

 ## Project Purpose